worldWarmWorm/array-state-observer/README.md

 use WorldWarmWorm\ArrayStateObserver\SimpleArrayObserver;

-// we have some dummy initial data. lat it be three ids of something
+// we have some dummy initial data. let it be three ids of something
 $before = [1, 2, 3];

 // let's change initial data through some job with it